uthmanq/RoverAPI/README.md

 # RoverAPI
 A lightweight API to control your robot over local wifi.

+This is a lovely IoT project I made that spans multiple platforms.
+This is the Arduino code for the base program for a rover that can be controlled through basic HTTP requests.
+This program is so cool because it's ridiculously easy to set up and customize.
+This can be paired with any script or live app across any internet connected device.
+We made a python app, an Android app, and a web app that all controlled the rover.
+It's like a server on wheels!

+The only drawback about this is that the rover was never equipped with encoders- these would tell you how far your rover has travelled.
+If I ever revisit this project, I would add encoders and send that data back in the HTTP response.
+However, this program is well-documented enough that anyone can pick it up and customize it completely.

 ## Description
 The Rover API is a lightweight program that allows you to control your robot with simple HTTP commands such as "192.168.240.1/arduino/forward/120" which would send the rover forward at 120 speed.
 This program is uploaded directly to your microcontroller.
 It connects to local wifi and you're good to go.
 ## What You Need